qball1809/App-Store/Configuration.md

 * Click on the WebTools.bundle icon from within the Plex Media Server Web Interface
 * Click on the "gear" icon almost on the top right
-* Enter the port you wants the http server to listen on, and select save
+* Enter the port you want the http server to listen on, and select save

 **Note**
 Sadly, PMS will now show a spinner forever on some platforms, so you may need to restart PMS.